clue/qdatastream/README.md

 ### Writer

-The `Writer` class can be used to build a buffer that data can be written to and eventually be accessed as a binary string.
+The `Writer` class can be used to build a binary buffer string from the structured data you write to it.

 ```php
 $writer = new Writer();